woodyhayday/project-pages/readme.txt

 ### Project Pages - The online home for stuff you make

-Whether you make furniture, buildings, art, take photos, collect rare objects, or invent things: Project Pages is the perfect place to log and share your projects, (especially if you're already using WordPress).
+Whether you make furniture, buildings, art, take photos, collect rare objects, or invent things: Project Pages is the perfect place to log and share your side-projects, (especially if you're already using WordPress).

 Built by a maker, for makers.
-This is adaptable, simple (but not shallow!).
+This is an adaptable, simple (but not shallow!), Project Portfolio generator.
 Project Pages helps you take the essence of each thing you make, record the making process, and share it in the most constructive way possible.

 🛠️ [ProjectPages.io](https://projectpages.io) | 📚 [Docs](https://projectpages.io/docs) | 👊 [Join the Community](https://projectpages.io/join/)